klamma/ar-for-eu-book/_pages/chapters/performance_profiling.md

 ```

 This script is not optimal in multiple aspects.
-Another optimisation of this script is addressed in the next paragraph.
+Another optimization of this script is addressed in the next paragraph.
 However, this logic does not need to be implemented by using Update().
 Instead, events can be used which are only fired if the value changes.
 They also have a bit of overhead but since we do not expect that the user is toggling the light, it reduces the amount of code that is executed every frame.